-Chris Elder (CVR), Mary Ellen Shain, M.Sc.
-(NSWA) and Sharon Reedyk, M.Sc., (AAFC) assisted with sampling.
+We thank our project field team: Marilou Montemayor M.E.S., P.Ag (Team lead), Chris Elder (CVR), Sharon Reedyk, M.Sc., (AAFC), and Mary Ellen Shain, M.Sc.
+(NSWA).

 Sincere thanks go to all those who participated in the preparation of this report by researching and assembling information on river flows and elevation, by updating GIS maps, or by providing valuable insights into the river's hydrology and municipal wastewater treatment plants in the basin.
 In this regard, the assistance of the following individuals is gratefully acknowledged: Cristina Buendia Ph.D.
 (NSWA), Mara Erickson, M.Sc.
 (NSWA), Sal Figliuzzi, P.Eng., Candace Vanin, P.Ag.
 (AAFC) and Gordon Thompson P.Eng.
 (NSWA).